Sara Ellison

 • Auburn University, department of Special Education, Rehabilitation, and Counseling

-• Graduate Lecturer (2021-present)
+• Graduate Lecturer (2021-2024)

 • University of West Georgia, department of Counseling, Higher Education, and Speech-Language Pathology